 When do you teach your kids about money?
 Do you wait until they ask?
-Start the conversation when they first get pocket money, or when money lessons begin in school?
+Start the conversation when they first get an allowance, or when money lessons begin in school?
 Like many aspects of parenting, there are no hard and fast rules.
 Financial education is a process that starts young and builds in an age-appropriate way.
 Start too soon or go in with too much information, and kids get confused.
 Wait too long, and you risk becoming reactive as they inevitably make mistakes.

-“As parents, not only do we have real power to teach our kids good financial habits, but there are so many good daily opportunities that you can use to reinforce this message,” says Louise Hill, co-founder and COO of GoHenry.
-“What’s more, the earlier you start these conversations the better, as the best messages are those that are repeated often with real life examples to back them up.”
+“As parents, not only do we have real power to teach our kids good financial habits, but there are so many good daily opportunities that you can use to reinforce this message,” says Louise Hill, co-founder, and COO of GoHenry.
+“What’s more, the earlier you start these conversations the better, as the best messages are those that are repeated often with real-life examples to back them up.”

 What to teach your child at each age?